How To Overcome Sugar Addiction In 3 Steps

 Nearly one quarter of all the sugar which is added to diets comes from drinks.
 500ml of Coke, for instance, contains about 17 sugar cubes worth of sugar.
 For many people completely eliminating pop can be a huge step towards healthier living.

 The best alternative to pop is water.

 However, if you’re fancying a bit of flavour, try some fruit juices, which at least provide a healthy form of sugar.
 Don’t overdo it though, as even too much of the right sugar can be a bad thing.
 Aim to drink mostly water and have the occasional sweet drink as a treat.

-Got any advice on how to cut down on sugar intake?
+Got any advice on how to overcome sugar addiction?